 Site Editing Templates Edit

 This document will explain the internals of how templates and templates parts are rendered in the frontend and edited in the backend.
-For an introduction about block themes and Full site editing templates, refer to the block theme documentation.

 Just like the regular templates, the block templates live initially as files in the theme folder but the main difference is that the user can edit these templates in the UI in the Site Editor.